gcallah/MiscWriting/Harrington/interview.md

 "Well, the thing is, I once... no, no, no, let's not go into that.
 It's, you know, maybe I should..."
 No one needs to be reading that stream of pauses and hemming and hawing.

-Gene Callahan: But, so, I've become convinced that...
+Gene Callahan: So, I've become convinced that...

+[Muffled sound from Mary's end.]

 Sorry, go ahead.

 Mary Harrington: No, I was just calling the dog.